gbertass/libft/README.md

 # Libft

 **libft** is a custom C library created for the 42 school curriculum.
-It includes a variety of functions commonly found in the C Standard Library, as well as some utilities you may need for other 42 projects.
+It includes a variety of functions commonly found in the C Standard Library, as well as some utilities we need for other 42 projects.

 ## Project Overview